mirapy-org/mirapy/README.rst

 - Astronomical Image Reconstruction using Autoencoder
 - Classification of the first catalog of variable stars by ATLAS
 - HTRU1 Pulsar Dataset Image Classification using Convolutional Neural Network
+- Variable star Classification using Recurrent Neural Network (RNN)
-- Curve Fitting using Autograd (incomplete implementation)
+- Curve Fitting using Autograd (basic implementation)

 There are more projects that we will add soon and some of them are as following: